::p_load(sf, sfdep, tmap, tidyverse) pacman

 The code chunks below produce a choropleth map of Moran’s I p-values by using functions of tmap package.

-tm_shape(hunan.localMI) +
+tm_shape(lisa) +

-breaks=c(-Inf, 0.001, 0.01, 0.05, 0.1, Inf),
+breaks = c(-Inf, 0.001, 0.01, 0.05, 0.1, Inf),

-tm_borders(alpha = 0.5)
+tm_borders(fill_alpha = 0.5) +

 10.4.3.4 Mapping both local Moran’s I values and p-values